-0testA Zero Install feed can specify a command to run to test the program automatically using the self-test attribute.
+0testA Zero Install feed can specify a command to run to test the program automatically using the self-test attribute (or the "test" command).
 0test runs this command.
 It can also test combinations of various versions of a program and its dependencies. |

 |